Privacy Policy

 3.16 Infrastructure and caching

-• Redis — used for ephemeral rate-limit counters (typically 60-second and 5-minute windows for anonymous IPs; per-token buckets for API keys), session-adjacent caches, alt-detection alert pub/sub, and semi-fresh public API response caches.
-These counters are not the same as durable API logs in section 3.9 — they expire automatically and are not written to PostgreSQL.
+- Redis — used for ephemeral rate-limit counters (typically 60-second and 5-minute windows for anonymous IPs; per-token buckets for API keys), session-adjacent caches, alt-detection alert pub/sub, semi-fresh public API response caches, and multiplayer player-state / presence keys (see section 3.20).
+These counters and presence keys are not the same as durable API logs in section 3.9 — they expire or are overwritten automatically and are not the primary long-term store for account history.

 3.17 What we do not collect